kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/access_control/access_control_examples.md

 #### Virtual Service (list)

-To require that GET requests to the `/api/pets` endpoint are only permitted to those that have a JWT with the "roles" claim containing "super_user" within the list, the virtual service would be configured with the following policy:
+To require that GET requests to the `/api/pets` endpoint are only permitted to those that have a JWT with the "roles" claim that contains `super_user` within its list, configure the Virtual Service with the following RBAC policy:

 {{< highlight shell "hl_lines=47-49" >}}
 apiVersion: gateway.solo.io/v1